Yaso-kami: The Many Gods in Japanese Mythology and Their Role in Ōkuninushi’s Tale

 The Yaso-kami conspired to eliminate him by sending him into perilous situations—including setting him on fire.
 Despite their cruelty, Ōkuninushi survived every ordeal.
 Through his endurance and inner strength, he proved himself worthy and was ultimately entrusted with the role of ruler over the land.

-This story exemplifies the values of resilience, courage, and divine favor—themes deeply embedded in Japanese cultural and spiritual traditions.
+This story exemplifies the values of resilience, courage, and divine favor—values woven into the fabric of Japanese spiritual tradition.

 Yaso-kami vs. Yaoyorozu-no-Kami: What’s the Difference?